Customer Interview Insight Synthesis

 Example Output

-- Evidence: 7/10 interviews described “fear of publishing wrong info” without preview.
+Evidence: 7 of 10 interviews described fear of publishing wrong information without preview.